agdnicholson/rssreader/README.md

 PHP 7.3, Composer, Laravel are required.
 A compatible database such as MySQL 5.6+ is needed.

 ### Installing
 Needs an Apache or NGINX web server hosting environment.
-The project was built with LaraDock so is recommended.
+The project was built with Laradock so is recommended.
 Or an alternative Docker container can be used.
 Laradock can be set up in the project folder.

 Once hosting environment is available:
 Run "composer install" from the project folder.
 This should restore the Laravel vendor directory and .env settings file.
-Create a compatable database for the project (in LaraDock this is easy - see documentation) .env needs to be amended to include database credentials Run "php artisan migrate" to create necessary database tables
+Create a compatible database for the project (in LaraDock this is easy - see documentation) .env needs to be amended to include database credentials Run "php artisan migrate" to create necessary database tables

 Then nagivate to browser location where project will be served from.
-Using LaraDock it's http://localhost.
+Using Laradock it's http://localhost.

 ## Built With